micutudor/Line-Follower/README.md

 After testing each component we can start implementing the circuit.
 Below is the circuit diagram:
 ![Circuit's diagram](Media/image.png)

-Here is the finalised circuit implemented on the circuit:
+Here is the finalised circuit applied on the chassis:
 ![Final circuit](Media/1.jpg)

 ## Step 2 - Implementing the code: